-LEGAL OPINIONS
+LEGAL MATTERS

-The validity of the Bonds and certain other legal matters are subject to the approving opinion of Hawkins Delafield & Wood LLP, San Francisco, California and Leslie M. Lava, Esq., Sausalito, California, Co-Bond Counsel.
-A complete copy of the proposed form of Co-Bond Counsel opinion is contained in APPENDIX F hereto, and will be made available to the purchaser of the Bonds at the time of the original delivery of the Bonds.
+The validity of the Bonds and certain other legal matters are subject to the separate, approving opinions of Squire, Sanders & Dempsey L.L.P., San Francisco, California and The Law Offices of Elizabeth C. Green, San Francisco, California, Co-Bond Counsel.
+The proposed forms of Co-Bond Counsel opinions are contained in APPENDIX F hereto, and will be made available to the underwriter of the Bonds at the time of the original delivery of the Bonds.
 Co-Bond Counsel undertake no responsibility for the accuracy, completeness or fairness of this Official Statement.
-Certain legal matters will be passed upon for the City by the City Attorney.